MohammadShapouri/node.js_userAccount/README.md

 ### Features of this web service:
 * Adding user accounts
 * Getting user accounts
-* changing user acoounts data
+* Changing user acoounts data
+* Changing password
+* Reseting password
+* Validating user accounts' data during sign-up
 * Authenticating by JWT

 ### Technologies which are used in this project: